 It is an ideal place for walks, a small picnic or even some aquatic activity.

 Take the bus and stop at Faizabad (Benazir Bhutto Shaheed Road) and come to the Suzuki bus station

 Being a city without so much hustle it is possible to enjoy calm at night, a calm you won’t see in any other cities in the country.
 At night some of its great avenues are then transformed into cricket playing fields in which dozens of teams of all ages compete at the same time informally.

 It’s very interesting and fun to sit with something to eat to watch and enjoy the festive atmosphere that is generated during the game.

 Head up to Rawalpindi

 Right next to Islamabad you will find its older sister, chaotic and much more aligned with the rest of the country.
-Rawalpindi has 3 million inhabitants and is connected to Islamabad thanks to the metro bus so you can make raids between the two cities at very low price.
+Rawalpindi has 3 million inhabitants and is connected to Islamabad thanks to the metro bus so you can make raids between the two cities at a very low price.

-On the other hand the rickshaws are back in Rawalpindi (not allowed in Islamabad) so reaching some corners will be much easier.
+On the other hand, the rickshaws are back in Rawalpindi (not allowed in Islamabad) so reaching some corners will be much easier.

 In Rawalpindi, you will also be able to visit some of the famous of Pakistan’s truck painters, without a doubt a memorable experience.

 We had the pleasure of having a luxury stay thanks to the invitation of Serena Hotels, their network is one of the most developed in the country and offers experiences without forgetting any detail in several of the most important points of the country (yes, in Pakistan there is comfort and Serena Hotels is a living proof of that)